SuttonNet

 'Regulating' content

 If we believe that your published content will have really bad consequences, we will class it as unacceptable content and take action.
-Normally that means we contact you, discuss the issue and ask you to edit or remove the troublesome page(s) within the next 48 hours.
+Normally that means we contact you & discuss the issue.
+If we are still seriously troubled, we will ask you to edit or remove the troublesome page(s) within the next 48 hours.

-If we can't contact you in time, we might temporarily suspend a webpage, or delete or temporarily edit content, pending your own editing.
-If you use Bizazz or Bizmaker software, a copy of the original remains accessible to you.
-If not: it is up to you to retain copies of content that you publish online; eg choose web software which will do this for you.
+If we can't contact you in a timely manner, we might temporarily suspend a webpage, or delete or temporarily edit content pending your own edits.
+If you use Bizazz® website software, a copy of the original content is archived by the content management system.
+(If you don't: it is up to you to retain your own copies of content that you publish online.)

 Acceptable or not?

-SuttonNet's rule of thumb is that content must be 'fit for a child to view or listen to'.
+Bizazz's rule of thumb is that content must be 'fit for a child to view or listen to'.
 We judge this from the traditional Christian/Biblical viewpoint.
-Of course some websites cover topics that no child should or would read; for those sites, the tone needs to be non salacious and the purpose pure.
+Of course some websites cover topics that no child should or would read.
+For these sites, the tone needs to be non salacious and the purpose pure.

 Comments/posts

-Content interventions by SuttonNet have been mostly in response to:
+Our interventions regarding website content are mostly in response to:

 • inadvertent copyright or other legal breaches;